adamalvis/EasyScroll/README.md

-# ScrollTrigger
+# EasyScroll
-Simple module that executes functions when specified elements are in view
+Simple module for easily triggering events on scroll and enabling smooth scroll to elements.